British Aerospace HOTOL: Overview

 As designed, HOTOL would have been 62 metres long, 12.8 metres high, a fuselage diameter of 5.7 metres and a wingspan of 19.7 metres.

+The final vehicle design (HOTOL-K) had a take-off mass of 275 tonnes.
+Approximately 82% of that mass was propellant with the vehicle structure being a further 16%.
+This left just 2% (approximately 5 tonnes) for the payload, leaving little margin for design changes to the basic vehicle structure.

 It featured a wing design that had been derived from that of Concorde; its large area resulted in relatively low wing loading, which would have resulted in lower reentry temperatures (never rising above 1,400 °C).
 Built out of carbon composite materials, there would have been no need for the use of insulating tiles akin to those that comprised the Space Shuttle thermal protection system.
 The internally stowed landing gear would have been too small to carry the weight of the fully fuelled rocket, so emergency landings would have required the fuel to be dumped.

+Almost the entire forward fuselage, ahead of the payload bay, comprised a single hydrogen tank.

+HOTOL was designed to have a vertical fin, just aft of the nose, for lateral stability.
+However, later discussions with NPO Molniya about Interim Hotol made it clear that the fin would have been subject to excessive heating on re-entry (due to interactions between two shock-waves).
+Consequently, Interim Hotol switched back to a more conventional (but larger) tail-fin.